Letian-stu/ESP32S3-Sr-Bafacloud-Wxapp-Project/Software/ESP32_Project/components/lvgl/docs/porting/log.md

 ```
 # Logging

-LVGL has built-in *Log* module to inform the user about what is happening in the library.
+LVGL has a built-in *Log* module to inform the user about what is happening in the library.

 ## Log level
 To enable logging, set `LV_USE_LOG  1` in `lv_conf.h` and set `LV_LOG_LEVEL` to one of the following values: